-In September 2017, the two parties amended the agreement to allow for an extension of the Territory for TDF that together are home to 90.5% of people living with HIV in low- and middle-income countries>.
+In September 2017, the two parties amended the agreement to allow for an extension of the Territory for TDF to Belarus, Malaysia, Ukraine and Philippines.
+Together, the extended territory is home to 90.5% of people living with HIV in low- and middle-income countries.

 In September 2019, the agreement was amended to allow for the inclusion of Azerbaijan to the territory of now 117 countries for BIC, COBI, TAF and TDF.

 |Eligibility for sublicences||Sublicences can be issued to entities based in China, India and South Africa.|

 |Manufacturing||Allows manufacturing of active pharmaceutical ingredient and finished formulations in India, China and South Africa.|